Drag and drop

 drag_to(app, "MAIN_WIN/SOURCE_BTN", "MAIN_WIN/TARGET_BTN", steps = 8)

-It reads both bboxes from a fresh snapshot, computes (dx, dy) = target_center - source_center, and dispatches the L1 imgui_drag coroutine — press at the source, steps interpolated moves, release at the target.
+It reads both bboxes from a fresh snapshot, computes (dx, dy) = target_center - source_center, and composes an imgui_mouse_play timeline — warp to the source, press, steps-scaled interpolated moves to the target, release.
 ImGui’s drag state machine activates around the second or third move (depending on io.MouseDragThreshold) and resolves on release.

 The lower-level drag(app, target, dx, dy, steps) is available when you want absolute offsets — useful for testing drag-without-drop or drag-cancel paths.